-- ❖ The employee moves to a position classified in a higher pay grade. - Promotions may occur intra/interdepartmental (within and between departments).
+- The employee moves to a position classified in a higher pay grade and meets the minimum requirements of that position. - Promotions may occur intra/interdepartmental (within and between departments).

 At the time an employee is promoted to a previously established position in a classification with a higher pay grade, the step within the pay grade will be based on the higher of: